Applying to Colgate

 For both Early Decision options

-- Applicants may be accepted, deferred for reconsideration under regular decision (with notification by early April), waitlisted, or denied admission.
+- Applicants may be accepted, deferred for reconsideration under regular decision (with notification by late March), waitlisted, or denied admission.
 Students who are deferred under Option I will not be reconsidered under the Option II timetable.

 - Multiple or concurrent Early Decision applications to Colgate and any other colleges are not permitted.
 Early Decision candidates may file regular decision applications to other colleges, but once admitted to Colgate through Early Decision, all other applications must be withdrawn.
 Failure to do so may result in withdrawal of Colgate’s offer of admission.